 The proposed lease area contains the same facilities as the prior lease.
-The facilities are designed for recreational boating and shoreline protection.
-The floating boat dock and appurtenant facilities have existed at this location for many years.
-Recreational boating is a water-dependent activity and is generally consistent with the common law Public Trust Doctrine.
+These facilities are used for recreational boating and fishing purposes, as well as shoreline protection.
+They have existed at this location for many years.
+Recreational boating and fishing are water-dependent activities, generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).
-The bank protection will maintain and improve the integrity of the Sacramento River channel, which will help protect the Public Trust resources of the Sacramento River for recreational and navigational use by the public.
+The bank protection enhances the integrity of the river channel for public navigation purposes.

 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
-The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
+The lease is limited to a 10-year term; does not grant the lessee exclusive rights to the lease premises; and reserves an easement to the public for Public Trust-consistent uses.
 Upon termination of the lease, the lessee may be required to remove all improvements from State land.